White-rumped swift: Call

 This is a quiet species compared to little swift, but a twittering trill is sometimes given.

 Habits

 Like other swifts they have very short legs that they use only for clinging to vertical surfaces.
 They never settle voluntarily on the ground, and spend most of their lives in the air, feeding on insects that they catch in their beaks.
 Like other swifts they drink on the wing.

 Habitat

 The habitat of this species is dictated by that of its hosts, and is therefore normally man-made structures such as bridges and buildings.

 Breeding range

 White-rumped swifts breed in much of sub-Saharan Africa, and have expanded into Morocco and southern Spain.
 The populations in Spain, Morocco and the south of Africa are migratory, although their wintering grounds are not definitively known.
 Birds in tropical Africa are resident apart from seasonal movements.
+In 2022, nesting was observed in Corsica.

 Breeding

 This species appropriates the nests of little swifts and those swallows which build retort-shaped nests.
 In Europe and north Africa, this usually means the red-rumped swallow, but south of the Sahara other species like wire-tailed swallow are also parasitised.
 The original owners of the nests are driven away, or the white-rumps settle in the nest and refuse to move.
 Once occupied, the nest is lined with feathers and saliva, and one or two eggs are laid.